scomup/EasyGaussianSplatting/docs/backward.md

 \tag{4}
 $$

-### The Jacobian of spherical harmonics parameters
+### The Jacobian of Spherical Harmonics Parameters

 $$
 \begin{aligned}